astronomer/airflow-guides/guides/debugging-dags.md

     ![Test Connections](https://assets2.astronomer.io/main/guides/debugging-dags/test_connections.png)
 - Every hook/operator will have its own way of using a connection, and it can sometimes be tricky to figure out what parameters are needed.
 The [Astronomer Registry](https://registry.astronomer.io/) can be a great resource for this: many hooks and operators have documentation there on what is required for a connection.
 - You can define connections using Airflow environment variables instead of adding them in the UI.
 Take care to not end up with the same connection defined in multiple places.
 If you do, the environment variable will take precedence.

+## Recovering from Failures

+Once you have identified the cause of any failures in your tasks, you can begin to address them.
+If you've made any changes to your code, make sure to redeploy (if applicable) and check the Code View in the Airflow UI to make sure that your changes have been picked up by Airflow.

+If you want to rerun your whole DAG or specific tasks after making changes, you can easily do so with Airflow.
+Check out [this guide](https://www.astronomer.io/guides/rerunning-dags#rerunning-tasks) for details on how to rerun and apply backfills or catchups.

+How to address specific failures will depend heavily on the hook/operator/sensor used, as well as the use case.
+The sections above should help you through the most commonly encountered pitfalls that beginners face.
+For help with more complex issues, consider joining the [Apache Airflow Slack](https://airflow.apache.org/community/), or [reach out to Astronomer](https://www.astronomer.io/get-astronomer/).